cisagov/ScubaGear/baselines/aad.md

 - _Rationale:_ Phishing-resistant MFA may not always be immediately available, especially on mobile devices.
-If phishing-resistant MFA is unavailable, one of the following options for multifactor authentication are permissible.
+If phishing-resistant MFA is unavailable, one of the following options for multifactor authentication is permissible.
+However, organizations must upgrade to a phishing-resistant MFA method as soon as possible to become compliant with this policy and address the critical security threat posed by modern phishing attacks.

     - Microsoft Authenticator – push notification or passwordless
     - Authenticator app or hardware token – code

-However, organizations must upgrade to a phishing-resistant MFA method as soon as possible to become compliant with this policy and address the critical security threat posed by modern phishing attacks.
 - _Last modified:_ June 2023

 #### MS.AAD.4.3v1